 Sea cruises can be fun.
 But can they also be tax deductible?
 Like with many things tax, the answer is “it depends.”
 Forget about getting a tax deduction for a pure pleasure cruise.
 You may, however, be able to deduct a cruise, at least part of the cost, if you attend a business convention, seminar or similar meetings directly related to your business while on board.
-Personal investment or financial planning seminars don’t qualify.
+A personal investment or financial planning seminars don’t qualify.

 But there is a major restriction: In order to deduct a cruise, you must travel on a U.S.-registered ship that stops only in ports in the United States or its possessions, such as Puerto Rico or the U.S. Virgin Islands.
 If a sponsor promises you’ll be able to deduct a cruise, investigate carefully to make sure it meets these requirements.